quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Performance of Constant-Alpha MC

-Background context: The text explains how the constant-α Monte Carlo (MC) method converges to values \( V(s) \), which are sample averages of returns experienced after visiting each state \( s \).
+Background context: The text explains how the constant-α Monte Carlo (MC) method converges to values $V(s)$, which are sample averages of returns experienced after visiting each state $ s$.
 These estimates are optimal in terms of minimizing mean-squared error from actual returns.

 :p How do constant-α MC methods ensure that their predictions are optimal?
 ??x